HomePublications

 *Soo-Ja Schijf is a partner in the Employment group of Kennedy Van der Laan, Amsterdam.
 She can be contacted at [email protected]

 We use cookies to help improve the website and your browsing experience.
 To learn more about cookies, how we use them and how to disable them, please visit our PRIVACY POLICY page.
-By continuing to browse our website, or by clicking the 'I agree' box on this message, you will indicate your consent to our use of cookies which are not strictly necessary for the functioning of our website.
+By continuing to browse our website, or by clicking the 'Accept All' box on this message, you will indicate your consent to our use of cookies which are not strictly necessary for the functioning of our website.